pymupdf/PyMuPDF-Optional-Material/docs/tools.rst

    .. method:: reset_mupdf_warnings()

+      *(New in version 1.16.0)*

-      .. versionadded:: 1.16.0 Empty MuPDF warnings message buffer.
+      Empty MuPDF warnings message buffer.

    .. method:: reset_mupdf_display_errors(value=None)

+      *(New in version 1.16.8)*

-      .. versionadded:: 1.16.8 Show and set whether MuPDF errors should be displayed.
+      Show and set whether MuPDF errors should be displayed.

       :arg bool value: if not a bool, the current setting is returned.
-If true, MuPDF errors will be shown on ``sys.stderr``, otherwise suppressed.
+If true, MuPDF errors will be shown on *sys.stderr*, otherwise suppressed.
 In any case, messages continue to be stored in the warnings store.
 Changes remain in effect.
-Upon import of PyMuPDF this value is ``True``.
+Upon import of PyMuPDF this value is *True*.

-      :returns: ``True`` or ``False``
+      :returns: *True* or *False*

    .. method:: mupdf_warnings(reset=True)

+      *(New in version 1.16.0)*

-      .. versionadded:: 1.16.0 Return all stored MuPDF messages as a string with interspersed ``\n``.
+      Return all stored MuPDF messages as a string with interspersed *\n*.

-      :arg bool reset: .. versionadded:: 1.16.7 whether to automatically empty the store.
+      :arg bool reset: *(new in version 1.16.7)* whether to automatically empty the store.

    .. attribute:: fitz_config